A roundabout of 50 fun and scariest DIY Halloween Garden Ideas for your outdoors to try!

 28. White Sheets Belong in the Past

-Traditional ghost mimics made from white sheets are too mainstream, don’t you think?
+Traditional ghost mimics made from white sheets are too mainstream.
 This DIY shows you how to make sinister figures that glow in the dark and recreate the graveyard mood in your garden!
 Have fun grouping the ghosts together as a sinister couple or a bunch of baddies.

 29. Witchy Black Pumpkins